faraji-ombonya/orion/README.md

 A simple image storage service with FastAPI

-## Tools and Technologies
+## Languages and Frameworks

 - Python for language
 - FastAPI for framework
 - Javascript for interactivity
 - CSS for styling language
 - Tailwind CSS for styling library
-- Firebase for authentication
 - Firestore for NoSQL storage
 - Google cloud storage bucket for BLOB storage

-## Featured Concepts
+## Skills

-- CRUD Operations
-- Web app Authentication
+- Authentication with firebase
+- NoSQL storage with Firestore
+- Blob storage with Google Cloud Storage
-- UI/UX
+- UI/UX design